ourenseko/php-web-proxy/README.md

 ![](https://cdn.nicheoffice.web.tr/image/1172169776_.jpg)

 Online web proxy hide you from the Internet.
 You don’t need install any plugin or software.
 You can surf the Internet with anonymity.
 TO AVOID THE BLOCKING OF A WEB, IT IS NECESSARY TO DEPLOY IT ON A SERVER IN A COUNTRY DIFFERENT FROM THE COUNTRY IN WHICH YOU LIVE.
+I ADD A BUTTON FOR PASTE THE CLIPBOARD.

 Features
 --------